adamdwhite/Openly/README.md

    * End TALK:
      * The CLIENT LISTENER may discontinue the conversation at any point, but must provide a reason why, by way of a message prompt which is then sent to an ADMINISTRATOR.

-#
-* COUNSELOR story:
+# COUNSELOR story:
   * VERIFICATION
     * Given the user is authenticated
     * When user selects the option to become a COUNSELOR within the ACCOUNT section
-    * Then user will be provided with form to enter: SSN, occupation title, license number, license state, sign contract, and counselor terms of use agreement.
+    * Then user will be provided with form to enter VERIFICATION, and upon submission, an approval process will commence and confirmation will be provided:
+     * SSN
+     * Occupation title
+     * License number
+     * License state
+     * Payment type
+     * Signed contract
+     * Counselor terms of use agreement.

   * New TALK:
     * Given the user has been VERIFIED as a COUNSELOR